MichalOpoka/ecfr/cfr/title-06-Domestic-Security/chapter-I-Department-Homeland-Security-Office-Secretary/part-5-Disclosure-Records-Information/subpart-B-Privacy-Act/section-5.27.md

 (3) Disclosures made from law enforcement systems of records that have been exempted from accounting requirements.

-(c) *Appeals.* You may appeal a denial of a request for an accounting to the Associate General Counsel (General Law) in the same manner as a denial of a request for access to records (see § 5.25) and the same procedures will be followed.
+(c) *Appeals.* You may appeal a denial of a request for an accounting to the DHS Office of the General Counsel or its designee in the same manner as a denial of a request for access to records (see § 5.25) and the same procedures will be followed.

+[68 FR 4056, Jan.
+27, 2003, as amended at 85 FR 11830, Feb.
+28, 2020]